rehamlaila/Smart-Room-Climate-Control-System/README.md

 LED indicators are used to represent the climate-control state without requiring a physical HVAC system.

-Features
+## Features

-Real-time temperature and humidity monitoring User-defined desired temperature
+- Real-time temperature and humidity monitoring
+- User-defined desired temperature
-Automatic climate-control decisions
+- Automatic climate-control decisions
-Serial communication between Java and Arduino
+- Serial communication between Java and Arduino
-LED indicators for system output
+- LED indicators for system output
-System status updates
+- System status updates
-Safe shutdown using the Q command
+- Safe shutdown using the `Q` command
-Error handling for invalid sensor data and connection problems Project Structure
+- Error handling for invalid sensor data and connection problems

+## Project Structure

-Embedded Firmware
+### Embedded Firmware

-Embedded-Firmware/

-SmartClimatePico.ino
-ClimateController.cpp
-ClimateController.h
-DHTSensor.cpp
-DHTSensor.h
+`Embedded-Firmware/`

+- `SmartClimatePico.ino`
+- `ClimateController.cpp`
+- `ClimateController.h`
+- `DHTSensor.cpp`
+- `DHTSensor.h`

-Java Application
+### Java Application

-Java-Application/src/

-Main.java
-ClimateController.java
-ClimateData.java
-SerialManager.java
+`Java-Application/src/`

+- `Main.java`
+- `ClimateController.java`
+- `ClimateData.java`
+- `SerialManager.java`

-Hardware Setup
+## Hardware Setup

 The system uses:

-Seeed Studio Grove Beginner Kit for Arduino
+- Seeed Studio Grove Beginner Kit for Arduino
-Seeed Studio Grove Temperature & Humidity Sensor
+- Seeed Studio Grove Temperature & Humidity Sensor
-LED indicators
+- LED indicators
-USB cable
+- USB cable
-Computer
+- Computer

 Connect the temperature and humidity sensor and LED outputs according to the connections used in the embedded firmware.

 Connect the Arduino system to the computer using a USB cable.
 The USB connection provides power and allows serial communication with the Java application.

-Dependencies and Libraries
+## Dependencies and Libraries

-Embedded Firmware
+### Embedded Firmware

-Arduino IDE
+- Arduino IDE
-C/C++
+- C/C++
-Seeed Studio Grove hardware
+- Seeed Studio Grove hardware

-Java Application
+### Java Application

-Java JDK
+- Java JDK
-IntelliJ IDEA
+- IntelliJ IDEA
-jSerialComm library
+- jSerialComm library

-Build and Run Instructions
+## Build and Run Instructions

-Embedded Firmware
+### Embedded Firmware

-Open SmartClimatePico.ino in Arduino IDE.
+1. Open `SmartClimatePico.ino` in Arduino IDE.
-Select the correct Arduino board.
+2. Select the correct Arduino board.
-Select the correct serial port.
+3. Select the correct serial port.
-Compile the program.
+4. Compile the program.
-Upload the firmware to the Arduino.
+5. Upload the firmware to the Arduino.

-Java Application
+### Java Application

-Open the Java application in IntelliJ IDEA.
+1. Open the Java application in IntelliJ IDEA.
-Make sure the Java JDK is configured.
+2. Make sure the Java JDK is configured.
-Add the jSerialComm library to the project.
+3. Add the jSerialComm library to the project.
-Connect the Arduino system to the computer.
+4. Connect the Arduino system to the computer.
-Run Main.java.
+5. Run `Main.java`.
-Enter the desired temperature when prompted.
+6. Enter the desired temperature when prompted.
-Enter Q to safely stop the program.
+7. Enter `Q` to safely stop the program.

-How It Works
+## How It Works

 The Arduino reads temperature and humidity data from the sensor and sends the readings to the Java application through serial communication.

-If the current temperature is above the desired temperature, the system generates FAN_ON.
+If the current temperature is above the desired temperature, the system generates `FAN_ON`.

-If the current temperature is equal to or below the desired temperature, the system generates FAN_OFF.
+If the current temperature is equal to or below the desired temperature, the system generates `FAN_OFF`.

 The LED indicators show the current climate-control state.

-Results
+## Results

 The completed prototype successfully demonstrated real-time environmental monitoring and communication between the embedded system and Java application.

 The system was able to process sensor data, compare the current temperature with the desired temperature, and automatically determine the correct climate-control state.

-Authors
+## Authors

-Reham
+**Reham**
 Embedded Firmware and Hardware

-Sieara
+**Sieara**
 Java Application

 Both team members contributed to system integration, testing, troubleshooting, and overall project development.